acoli-repo/conll/README.md

     $> cd ./conll/
     $> git submodule update --recursive .

 Note that these repositories do not have strong interdependencies in the aggregator, but that this has been mostly created to faciliate a quick-and-easy local setup of all components of the ACoLi CoNLL Libraries.
 For development, we recommend to work within the submodule repositories directly.

+### Updating submodules in the repository

+For admins: To update all submodules to their latest version in *this* repository, run

+    $> cd ./conll/
+    $> git submodule update --recursive --remote --merge
+    $> git commit -a -m "updating submodules"
+    $> git push

 ## Related tools